The senior point guard suffered a season-ending Achilles tear.

 Pepperdine will wait for Sunday to learn its postseason fate.

-John Rivera's photos of the Waves' 66-65 win over Little Rock at the Lone Star Showcase.
+First-round WCC Tournament photos of the Waves' win over the Broncos.

-Martin A. Folb's photos of the Waves' 85-79 win over Life Pacific.
+Martin A. Folb and Blake Rovai's photos of the Waves' win over the Pilots.

-Martin A. Folb's photos of the Waves' 77-68 victory over Cal Poly in Firestone Fieldhouse.
+Martin A. Folb's photos of the Waves-Cougars OT game in Firestone Fieldhouse.

 CAREER: Enters his fifth season ranking 11th on the Waves' all-time assist list with 331 ...
 Has played in 81 games and made 33 starts ...
 Averaging 5.6 points, 4.1 assists and 2.0 rebounds in 24.1 minutes.